rileybathurst/riley/README.md

 - add social networks to the footers
 - snow page needs love to fix broken links
 - Tag titles without images are not attached to the permalink
+- this image could be sharper https://rileybathurst.com/2015/05/new-zealand-snowboarder-2015/clubbies_trip_14_0164/
+- this should be renamed https://rileybathurst.com/2015/05/new-zealand-snowboarder-2015/annabel_226/

 ### Featured Categories